-- June 26, sqlmap development is relocated on GitHub.
-A new homepage is deployed.
-The issue tracker goes public.
-The Subversion repository is dismissed as is the project hosting on SourceForge. - May 31, Miroslav presents his research DNS exfiltration using sqlmap (slides) with accompanying whitepaper Data Retrieval over DNS in SQL Injection Attacks at PHDays 2012 in Moscow, Russia.
+• May 31, Miroslav presents his research DNS exfiltration using sqlmap (slides) with accompanying whitepaper Data Retrieval over DNS in SQL Injection Attacks at PHDays 2012 in Moscow, Russia.

-- December, Throughout the year dozen of new features have been developed and hundreds of bugs have been fixed. - September 23, Miroslav presents It all starts with the '(SQL injection from attacker's point of view) (slides) talking about methods attackers use in SQL injection attacks at FSec FOI Security Symposium in Varazdin, Croatia. - June 23, Miroslav presents sqlmap security development in Python (slides) talking about sqlmap internals at EuroPython 2011 in Firenze, Italy. - April 10, Bernardo and Miroslav release sqlmap 0.9 featuring a totally rewritten and powerful SQL injection detection engine, the possibility to connect directly to a database server, support for time-based blind SQL injection and error-based SQL injection, support for four new database management systems and much more.
+- September 23, Miroslav presents It all starts with the '(SQL injection from attacker's point of view) (slides) talking about methods attackers use in SQL injection attacks at FSec FOI Security Symposium in Varazdin, Croatia. - June 23, Miroslav presents sqlmap security development in Python (slides) talking about sqlmap internals at EuroPython 2011 in Firenze, Italy. - April 10, Bernardo and Miroslav release sqlmap 0.9 featuring a totally rewritten and powerful SQL injection detection engine, the possibility to connect directly to a database server, support for time-based blind SQL injection and error-based SQL injection, support for four new database management systems and much more.